pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Improve `axle.lx.{Gold, Angluin}` coverage
 * `axle.laws.generator` includes generators for GeoCoordinates, UnittedQuantities, and Units

+* GuessRiffleProperties
+  * Properties.perfectOptionsPlayerStrategy
+  * Remember that GuessRiffle generated an infinite gameStream
-* GuessRiffleProperties -- perfect is used twice. bug?
+  * perfect is used twice. bug?
-* GuessRiffle Properties.perfectOptionsPlayerStrategy always has non-zero chance of guessing correctly: Exception raised on property evaluation.

 * AI mover takes S, not MS. How can I adapt this?
 * Use interactiveMove for demo